sp1mdo/RingBuffer/Readme.md

 ## Features
 - Thread-safe push and pull operations
-- Supports both static (`std::array`) and dynamic (`std::unique_ptr`) storage types (just pick of StorageType::Static or StorageType::Dynamic as the class template argument)
+- Supports both static (`std::array`) and dynamic (`std::unique_ptr`) storage types (just pick of `StorageType::Static` or `StorageType::Dynamic` as the class template argument)
 - Uses condition variables to manage synchronization between producer and consumer threads
-- Automatic cleanup and notification handling
-- in opposite to STL containers itavoids any further heap allocations during push and pull operations by simply moving/wraping read and write pointers around the storage
+- In opposite to typical STL containers it doesn't do any further heap allocations during push and pull operations by simply moving/wraping read and write pointers around the storage
 - Fixed-size buffer, meaning it can become full if not drained at a sufficient speed

 ## Build and Run Instructions